depeche-protocol/depeche-protocol.github.io/index.md

 A fundamental part of the bootstrapping of a nodes participation in exchanging depeches is the rendezvous.
-Rendezvous is envisioned as possible over several different carrier protocols, but at present, the only well specified such methid is over a local network through UDP and TCP/IP.
+Rendezvous is envisioned as possible over several different carrier protocols, but at present, the only well specified such method is over a local network through UDP and TCP/IP - It's called the [naive protocol](tcp_carrier_protocol.md).

 ### Message exchange